cwashyinc/contact/README.md

 ## Tech Stack

 **Frontend**
-- React 18
+- React 19
-- React Router 6
+- React Router 7
 - Axios for API calls
 - Bootstrap 5 for styling
+- Flatlist-react for rendering the list of contacts
+- React-icons for icons
+- React-lottie for animations

 **Backend**
 - Django 5
 - Django REST Framework
 - SQLite (development)
-- PostgreSQL (production-ready)

 ## Prerequisites